Freedom of Information Act (FOIA)

 Late and Administrative Fees:

 - Pursuant to OMB Guidelines, outstanding invoices (over 30 days) are subject to interest beginning at the time the invoices are processed.
-Any future FOIA requests will not be processed until all past due amounts are paid in full.
+Any future FOIA requests will not be processed until all past due amounts are paid in full and all future requests will require pre-payment.

 When will I receive a response to my FOIA request?